rathodpradip16/PTPro/Pods/SDWebImage/README.md

 - [x] A guarantee that main thread will never be blocked
 - [x] Modern Objective-C and better Swift support
 - [x] Performances!

-## For Apple visionOS

-From 5.18.0, SDWebImage can be compiled for visionOS platform.
-However, it's still in beta and may contains issues unlike the stable iOS UIKit support.
-Welcome to have a try and [report issue](https://github.com/SDWebImage/SDWebImage/issues).

-To build on visionOS, currently we only support the standard Xcode integration.
-Which means, open that `SDWebImage.xcodeproj` (Xcode 15+), then choose the target to build as library, framework or XCFramework (supports static and dynamic), and integrate to your visionOS App.

-Once the visionOS toolchain is stable, we will add the package manager support later (include CocoaPods and SwiftPM).

 ## Supported Image Formats